 - Make sure that the user has the printed documentation and ask him/her to keep it for future reference.
-Inform the user that he can find the complete documentation on the url as earlier described in this manual. - Explain the user how to properly operate the system and what to do in case of problems. - Show the user what to do in relation to maintaining the unit.
+Inform the user that he can find the complete documentation at the URL mentioned earlier in - Explain the user how to properly operate the system and what to do in case of problems. - Show the user what to do for the maintenance of the unit.